WalkerMx/AutoCrispy/README.md

   Also, make sure you have enough VRAM if you use multithreading, especially with Caffe and ESRGAN.
 More threads & higher upscales dramatically increase the memory requirements!

   Guides for some common programs can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/GUIDES.md).

+# Special Thanks

+Some people have been unusually helpful, or have gone above and beyond to show support for this project.
+With their permission, they are listed below.

+### u/devilskin